philippschulte/fastly-promises/README.md

 ### Promises

-The following example does the following:
+This example does the following:

 1. Get all the versions
 2. Filter out the active version